Skip to main

 For consideration of more favorable aid, we recommend you submit your appeal as soon as possible but at least four weeks prior to the end of your academic year of your enrollment, to ensure that all documentation needed to approve the appeal is received and adequate time has been given for processing.
 Regulations do not permit us to process appeals after the last day of your enrollment within the academic year.

-• Income Reduction Appeals for the 2023-2024 academic year closed on May 1, 2024.
+• Income Reduction Appeals for the 2024-2025 academic year will close on April 25, 2025.

 Income Reduction Appeals Required Documentiation